Editorials 1 March 2010

 The NZ Herald editorial does not appear to be online.

-British officers have arrived in Israel in an attempt to find out who or what stole the identities of six British-Israeli nationals and used them in the in Dubai last month of a of the Palestinian Hamas organisation.
+British police officers have arrived in Israel in an attempt to find out who or what stole the identities of six British-Israeli nationals and used them in the assassination in Dubai last month of a leader of the Palestinian Hamas organisation.
 The chances that the police will find anything worthwhile is exceedingly remote.
 If the murder was carried out by the Israeli foreign intelligence agency Mossad, as Dubai alleges and many others suspect, the Israeli Government will see to it that the truth never emerges.
 If it was perpetrated by some other actor – and the possibility that the killing was carried out by Arab agents from Hamas or elsewhere as part of some internecine feud has not been entirely ruled out – there is no chance that any plodding Western investigation is going to get to the bottom of it.

 Maybe iPredict should do a market on who was it.
 My money will be on Mossad!

-The victim was Mahmoud al-Mabhouh, co-founder of the military wing of Hamas, the radical Islamic organisation that controls the Strip.
+The victim was Mahmoud al-Mabhouh, co-founder of the military wing of Hamas, the radical Islamic organisation that controls the Gaza Strip.
 What Mabhouh was doing in Dubai without security protection is not known.
-As someone well aware that he was a for assassination from a variety of quarters, Mabhouh seldom ventured far from Damascus where he was heavily protected.
-It appears likely he was involved in arranging a further illicit shipment of weapons from for Hamas's continuing attacks on Israel and for some reason felt secure travelling without guards.
+As someone well aware that he was a target for assassination from a variety of quarters, Mabhouh seldom ventured far from Damascus where he was heavily protected.
+It appears likely he was involved in arranging a further illicit shipment of weapons from Iran for Hamas’s continuing attacks on Israel and for some reason felt secure travelling without guards.
 If this is the case, it is likely that Israeli intelligence seized the chance to carry out a strike that had probably been planned for some time.

-Hamas is at with Israel.
+Hamas is at war with Israel.
 Their policy is to destroy Israel.
 It is hard to argue that the co-founder of the military wing is not a legitimate military target.

 The Dom Post welcomes a review of employment law: